 “You’re making a big mistake,” he said.

 After he’d left I followed him to the front door, spun the OPEN sign to CLOSED and began the fiddly process of locking the two glass doors.
-On the street, the man got in a car— its engine was running— and had an animated argument with the woman behind the steering wheel.
-Then he jumped out of the car and ran up to the doors.
+On the street, the man got in a car and had an animated argument with the woman behind the steering wheel, with the door open.
+After a moment he jumped out of the car and ran up to the doors.

-After having worked at Gameplayer for three years, I left my hometown to go to university.
+After I’d worked at Gameplayer for three years I left my hometown to go to university.
 Tom quit a couple of years after me and moved to London.
 Rob still works in the shop, and in fact took over the chain when the manager retired; he now manages all three Gameplayer branches, and has a wife and three little girls.

 “Hi,” I said.
 “I’m James.”
 I vainly imagined he might have heard of me, that I had become some legend in the years since, but the name didn’t seem to light him up, so I went on: “I used to work here, a few years ago.”